INSHAPE NEWS MIND MATTERS: Coping With Depression

-Deborah Stevens – ACA Level 3 Counsellor (BS, MASS):
+Deborah Stevens – ACA Level 3 Counselor (BS, MASS):

 Mental health experts define depression as an emotional state of sadness or dejection.
-Two most common forms are dysthymic (chronic low-level depression with intervals of normal mood), which lasts more than two years and major depressive disorder (lethargy, feelings of worthlessness, loss of interests in life, affecting sleep and appetite), lasting up to five months without any notable cause.
-(Westen, 2002) Likened to “emotional flu”, depression is a serious health issue, which can exhibit characteristic consequences, such as social and occupational dysfunction, co-morbidity of other health problems, and a possible increased risk of suicide (mortality).
+Two most common forms are dysthymia and major depressive disorder.
+Dysthymia (chronic low-level depression with intervals of normal mood), lasts more than two years.
+Major depressive disorder (lethargy, feelings of worthlessness, loss of interests in life, affecting sleep and appetite), lasts up to five months without any notable cause (Westen, 2002).
+Likened to “emotional flu”, depression is a serious health issue.
+It’s noted by social and occupational dysfunction, co-morbidity and other health problems, along with possible suicide risk (mortality).
 (Akhondzadeh, Faraji, Sadeghi, Afkham, Frkhrzadeh, and Kamalipour, 2003).

 This was the beginning of my article a week ago, but on Friday I chose to have a “mental health” day for myself; I went to a beginners crochet class.
 Now you are wondering, what does crochet have to do with coping with depression, well if you stick with me here it may become clear why I digressed from the clinical approach to coping with depression.

 As I began the class, with self-doubt and a heightened sense of fear, it soon became apparent I was not the only one there with those feelings.
 Our instructor began with the words, “I am only a beginner too, so we are all in this together!”
 Upon hearing this, I instantly relaxed and so did the mood in the room.
 Despite a lot of “ooh’s” and “what nows'” we all managed to encourage, laugh and chat about the complexities of learning a new skill.